Why UK Payment Provider Migrations Are Challenging

 - • Pilot deployment with limited transaction volume

-- • Real-time monitoring and performance validation
+- • Real-time monitoring of acceptance rates and performance validation

 - • Gradual traffic migration with rollback capability